 French and Haitian Creole are two official languages of Haiti.
 Haitian or Caribbean French is another variety spoken in Haiti.
 It is similar to standard or parisian.
 On the other hand, Haitian Creole is a mixture of African languages as well as other European languages such as Spanish and Portuguese.
 It is also the most-spoken French creole language in the world.

-Louisiana Creole – or simply Creole is a French-based creole language spoken by far fewer than 10,000 people, mostly in the state of Louisiana in USA.
-Due to small number of speaker, This creole is considered an endangered language.
+Louisiana Creole – or simply Creole is a French-based creole language spoken by far fewer than 10,000 people, mostly in the state of Louisiana in the USA.
+Due to a small number of speaker, This creole is considered an endangered language.
 It is a mixture of African languages and French and has a very different sound from Standard French.

-African French refers to the dialects, creoles and varieties of this language spoken by an estimated 120 million people in Africa spread across 24 francophone countries.
-Africa is therefore the continent with the most French speakers in the world.
+African French refers to the dialects, creoles, and varieties of this language spoken by an estimated 120 million people in Africa spread across 24 francophone countries.
+Africa is, therefore, the continent with the most French speakers in the world.